Mjolnir53/electricity_predictor/README.md

 ## Business Problem

 Accurately forecasting electricity usage is crucial for energy providers, businesses, and households to optimize costs, plan resources, and support sustainability.
-This project addresses the challenge of predicting electricity consumption using historical smart meter data, enabling better demand management and operational efficiency.
+This project addresses the challenge of predicting electricity consumption using historical meter data, enabling better demand management and operational efficiency.

 ---